 Sunday Cider is Vancouver’s first cidery.
-It’s a pretty simple story: a few years back three longtime friends and fellow cider lovers figured there simply wasn’t enough proper craft cider to go around – so we started making our own.
+It’s a pretty simple story: a few years two longtime friends and fellow cider lovers figured there simply wasn’t enough proper craft cider to go around – so we started making our own.

 Our cidermaker Clinton McDougall had recently had recently opened Bestie – a friendly little sausage and beer parlour in Vancouver’s Chinatown – Sunday was the only day the restaurant was closed.
 And so, every Sunday our little team would gather to mill and press the best BC apples we could find.
 We pitched beer, wine and sundry yeasts and experimented with the magic of fermentation.
 Our results were mostly weird and sometimes wonderful.
 There were a few diamonds in the rough and we kept refining our favourite recipes.

 Sunday isn’t your traditional French or English style cider.